ChunyunTang/chunyuntang.github.io/_pages/about.md

 # Welcome!
 Hi!
 I am Chunyun Tang.
 I hold both undergraduate and master’s degrees in Land Resource Management.

-**Currently, I am applying for a PhD program in Geography, Agronomy, and Environmental Studies for Fall 2025.**
+**Currently, I am looking for opportunities to pursue a PhD in Geography, Agronomy, and Environmental Studies.**

 My research interests lie in the interactions between climate change, land use, ecosystem services, and biodiversity conservation, particularly focusing on sustainable agriculture and agroecosystem monitoring and modeling.
 I am passionate about using remote sensing technology and modeling approaches to study ecosystem dynamics, aiming to improve food security and promote sustainable development.